 How to make Masala Chaas?

-Add yogurt, and water to a large bowl.
+Add 1 cup plain yogurt and 2 cups of chilled water to a large mixing bowl or a jug.
 Whisk well using a wire whisk so that there are no lumps.
 You can even use a blender to do the same.

 Chill the chaas for a few hours before serving.
-If you don’t like mint and coriander coming into your mouth while sipping, strain the chaas once the flavors have seeped in.
+If you don’t like mint and cilantro coming into your mouth while sipping, strain the chaas once the flavors have seeped in (2-3 hours).
 You can also blend all the ingredients in a blender.
 By doing so, mint and coriander will get blended with the yogurt and they will not come in your mouth yet give the flavor.

 Buttermilk comes with a lot of health benefits, some of them are: